MakarovArtyom/MakarovArtyom.github.io/_posts/2019-02-02-volvo-data.md

  </p>
 </details>

-Last step for preparation is to create data structure required for LSTM network in form of (#samples, time steps, features) [samples, time steps, features].
+Last step for preparation is to create data structure required for LSTM network in form of (#samples, #time steps, #features).

 <details><summary>Python code</summary>